i-doit/checkmk-web-api-client-php/README.md

 Meet these simple requirements before using the client:

-*   One or more Check_MK sites, version 1.4 or higher (most calls only work with 1.5)
+*   One or more Check_MK sites, version 1.4 or higher (most calls work since 1.5)
 *   PHP, version 5.6 or higher (7.1 is recommended)
 *   PHP modules `curl` and `json`